 British Foreign Policy in the 19th Century

-During the 19th century Britain built up a great overseas empire including South Africa, Australia and New Zealand.
+The 19th century was a relatively peaceful era for Britain.
+After the defeat of Napoleon in 1815, Britain only fought against another European power once, in the Crimean War against Russia (1853-1856).
+Other wars were colonial wars involving small numbers of soldiers.
+During the 19th century, Britain built up a great overseas empire including South Africa, Australia, and New Zealand.
 In 1857-58 they crushed the uprising called the Indian Mutiny and in 1877 Queen Victoria was made Empress of India.

-Nevertheless by the end of the 19th century it was obvious that Britain was no longer as powerful as she had once been and needed allies in Europe.
+Meanwhile in 1819 Sir Stafford Raffles founded Singapore.
+Britain also took Burma in stages during the 19th century.
+In the late 19th century Britain took large swathes of Africa.
+Nevertheless, by the end of the 19th century, it was obvious that Britain was no longer as powerful as she had once been and needed allies in Europe.

-A History of 18th Century England
+A History of 18th Century Britain

-A History of 20th Century England
+A History of 20th Century Britain

 A short biography of Isambard Kingdom Brunel